Fact-checked

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

 Etiological factors of chronic obstructive bronchitis.
-This smoking (active and passive), air pollution (environmental aggression), industrial (occupational) hazards, severe congenital insufficiency of a1-antitrypsin, respiratory viral infections, bronchial hyperreactivity.
-There are unconditional and probable risk factors for the development of chronic obstructive bronchitis.
+These are smoking (active and passive), air pollution (environmental aggression), industrial (professional) hazards, severe congenital deficiency of a1-antitrypsin, respiratory viral infections, bronchial hyperreactivity.
+There are absolute and probable risk factors for the development of chronic obstructive bronchitis.

 Risk factors for chronic obstructive bronchitis

-At the same time, the effect of tobacco smoke on the lungs is important not only as one of the most important factors that disrupt the function of the mucociliary transport system, the purifying and protective function of the bronchi, but also as a factor in the occurrence of chronic inflammation of the bronchial mucosa.
-The prolonged irritating effect of tobacco smoke on the alveolar tissue and the surfactant system contributes to impairing the elasticity of the lung tissue and the development of emphysema.
+In this case, the impact of tobacco smoke on the lungs is important not only as one of the most important factors that disrupt the function of the mucociliary transport system, the cleansing and protective function of the bronchi, but also as a factor in the occurrence of chronic inflammation of the bronchial mucosa.
+The long-term irritating effect of tobacco smoke on the alveolar tissue and the surfactant system contributes to the disruption of the elasticity of the lung tissue and the occurrence of pulmonary emphysema.

-The second risk factor for COPD is occupational hazards, in particular work in the workplace, associated with the inhalation of dust containing cadmium, silicon and some other substances.
+The second risk factor for the development of COPD is occupational hazards, in particular work in production associated with the inhalation of dust containing cadmium, silicon and some other substances.

 • miners;